- Developers

 Swift enjoys higher popularity due to many reasons.
 As we explained in our Objective-C vs Swift comparison, one of the reasons is the reduction in coding effort.
 Its powerful features and operators enable developers to achieve a lot with less coding.

-Therefore, you can reduce coding effort during Android development too.
-This brings a new equation in question though since you need to hire Kotlin developers.
+Therefore, you can reduce coding effort during Android development, too.
+This brings a new equation into question, though, since you need to hire Kotlin developers.
 That’s harder than finding Java developers.
 Analyze your business context and project requirements carefully.

 5. Offering features with more flexibility